mikhail-nikolskiy/opencv-wiki/Coding_Style_Guide.md

       // more properties ...
       virtual void setNPyramidLevels(int nlevels) = 0;
       virtual double getNPyramidLevels() const = 0;
-      static Ptr<MyPyrStereoMatcher> create( ... );
+      // create your algorithm; the implementation is completely hidden, as usual static Ptr<MyPyrStereoMatcher> create( ... );
   };